danielhaver/portfolio/README.md

 <b>scatter_geo</b> – Quick introduction and demonstration using the scatter_geo function from Plotly Express to create a geographic visualization using minimal code.

-<basics> - Various code samples with basic building blocks for algorithms and metrics.
+<b>basics</b> - Various code samples with basic building blocks for algorithms and metrics.